 - Let friends and family members not staying with you know where you’re going and how to reach you.
 To ensure privacy and to protect your home from burglars while you are gone, it’s best to do this through a phone call, text message or email, not social media.

-Visit Mercury’s complete list of fire prevention tips and fire kits for your home.
-Additional details can be found at www.firewise.org and you can check your local ordinances for fire preparation guidelines.
+Read Mercury’s FAQ guide to learn how you can protect your family, pets and property prior to wildfire season.
+Additional details can be found at www.firewise.org, www.cafiresafecouncil.org, www.fire.ca.gov and you can check your local ordinances for fire preparation guidelines.